 I pass out superfoods and adaptogens to taste and smell.
 Then when the recipe is done, we all eat a little bit of it.
 Sometimes the guests who have gone to bed come back for a bite of whatever I’ve made.

 Smoothies, sorbet, cheezes, sprouted mylks, herbal tea lattes, sea weed salads, dips & dressings, medicinal tonics, and more...
 Many of the recipes in The Ashram’s Cookbook “The Way We Eat: Recipes for Healthy Living” were developed over the years in this class.

 The guests filter off to bed, but sometimes they stay to chat with me while I clean up the kitchen.
 They express dismay about me having to wash the dishes by myself.
 I tell them washing dishes is my meditation.
 I’m not sure if they believe me, but it’s true.

 I savor the ritual of transforming a dirty kitchen into a clean one.

 I turn off the lights, and lock the gate on my way down the hill.
 I leave feeling elated and energized by our discourse.
-I leave feeling like I may have inspired someone… empowered them to be capable of making changes for the better.
+I leave feeling like I may have inspired someone… empowered them to be capable of making changes within themselves for the better.

 I leave feeling satisfied for having participated in a decades long tradition of creating a sanctuary for healing, nourishment, positive vibes, and connection for people from all over the world.